ROCm/TransferBench/docs/how to/running-transferbench-customized.rst

     * - ``dryrun``
       - ``./TransferBench dryrun [num_bytes] <transfer_definitions...>``
       - Parses and prints the expanded transfers without executing them.
+Like ``cmdline``, transfer definitions must be provided as command-line arguments, not as a file path.
 Use this mode to validate wildcard expansion.

 - Using ``cmdline`` mode: